 There were no free guitar lessons when I first started out, at least not that I was aware of.
 There are so many free guitar lessons available all over the internet now that learning to play is so much easier and open to everyone and anyone.
 So there's no excuses, take advantage of the situation and get practicing!

 My first teacher was a good friend of mine called Dave Price who is now a professional guitarist.
-If you're a more advanced player and you're looking for something in particular, such as a certain song that needs to be transcribed or a particular solo that you want to learn for example, then take a look at his website where he can be contacted.
+If you're a more advanced player and you're looking for something in particular, such as a certain song that needs to be transcribed or a particular solo that you want to learn for example, then take a look at Dave Price Guitar where he can be contacted.
 I'm sure you'll be impressed.
 He's one of the most polished guitarists you'll ever see and hear and he plays all styles to a very high standard.

 For now though, I continue to play and build on what I like playing the most.
 This generally tends to be blues and jazz blues guitar styles.
-I love the simple but effective approach of BB King and the jazz blues style of the brilliant Grant Green.
+I love the simple but effective approach of BB King and the wonderful jazz blues style of the brilliant Grant Green.
 I also love playing along to the phenomenal George Benson who I think is one of the best jazz guitarists of all time and my personal all-time favourite.